vanderlin/LaravelTutorial/readme.md

 ### Are we connecting
 You can test this locally because our app is connecting to the external link.

-visit your local instance of the app. [http://localhost:8888/posts](http://localhost:8888/posts)
+Visit your local instance of the app. [http://localhost:8888/posts](http://localhost:8888/posts)

 ### Error Reporting
 If you are getting an error turn on the debug so we can get a better look at what is going on.
 In `config/app.php` line 16 set `'debug' => true,`